Provar

 Add a new Part

-Enter the channel name as a parameter in the Resource URL and enter the authentication code in the Request Header in given below format.
+Enter the channel name as a parameter in the Resource URL and enter the authentication code in the Request Header in the format below.

 Authorization:Bearer xoxp-27633*******-************-*************-************************

-Enter the name of the file in the File Name section and add the file to be uploaded.
+Enter the file’s name in the File Name section and add the file to be uploaded.

 Above: Uploading the file.